Royal Vista

 No analysis available

-Trash chute is mentioned directly in at least two listings, including 'Maintenance Fee includes water, sewer, and trash chute' and 'including cable, internet, water, hot water, sewer, and trash chute.'
-The repeated explicit wording across listings strongly supports that the building has a trash chute system.
+Trash chute is mentioned directly in at least 2 listings, including phrases like 'Maintenance Fee includes water, sewer, and trash chute' and 'including cable, internet, water, hot water, sewer, and trash chute.'
+With 10/14 listings checking TRACHU, the feature is strongly supported by both remarks and MLS frequency.
+This is clear building-level evidence, not just a copied checkbox.

 No analysis available